RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 |`:/`|![](https://twemoji.maxcdn.com/2/72x72/1f61f.png)|Worried
 |`;)`|![](https://twemoji.maxcdn.com/2/72x72/1f609.png)|Winking

 The editor automatically converts any text smileys to emoji when you send the post, or when you click somewhere else on the page.
-(But this feature is disabled if you are editing someone else's post.)
+(But the conversion is disabled if you are editing someone else's post.)

 ### Links